LukasWoodtli/WebPage/content/domain_driven_design.md

 Anybody that works on the code needs to know how to express the model in code.
 It is necessary that all developers are involved into the discussions about the model with the domain experts.

-If the design of the system or of central components don’t reflect the model, the correctness of the software is in danger.
+If the design of the system or of central components don't reflect the model, the correctness of the software is in danger.

 # Building Blocks and Patterns